Rated Excellent Online

 Secured Loan on a Listed Building

 Listed buildings are among the most restricted property types for secured lending, but specialist lenders do exist.
-Understanding the heritage constraints and insurance requirements before applying will significantly improve your chances of success.
+Understanding the heritage constraints, Listed Building Consent requirements and specialist insurance expectations before applying will significantly improve your chances of success.
+A whole-of-market broker with experience of Grade I, Grade II* and Grade II properties is strongly recommended.

 £283 Avg. monthly saving